httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 6. The output contains the signature parameters component value.

 Note that the Inner List serialization from {{Section 4.1.1.1 of STRUCTURED-FIELDS}} is used for the covered component value instead of the List serialization from {{Section 4.1.1 of STRUCTURED-FIELDS}}
-in order to facilitate parallelism with this value's inclusion the Signature-Input field, as discussed in {{signature-input-header}}.
+in order to facilitate parallelism with this value's inclusion in the Signature-Input field, as discussed in {{signature-input-header}}.

 This example shows a canonicalized value for the parameters of a given signature: